 Many cruise lines offer packages for drinks, dining, and activities at a discounted rate if purchased before the cruise.
 These packages can save you money compared to paying for each item individually onboard.
 For example, an all-inclusive drink package might be more cost-effective if you plan to enjoy several beverages each day.

-Utilize Included Dining Options
+Maximize Included Dining

 Most cruises include several dining options in the cost of your fare.
 These can range from buffets to main dining rooms offering multi-course meals.
 Take advantage of these included options rather than opting for specialty restaurants that come with an additional charge.